Tutorial | Join recipe#

 Now, let’s run the recipe and view the output.

-3. Switch to column view to easily confirm the tx_joined dataset has the original columns of tx (in purple below), plus new columns from cards like first_active_month (in green below).
+Switch to the Columns view to confirm the tx_joined dataset has the original columns of tx (in purple below), plus new columns from cards like first_active_month (in green below).

 Join tx and merchants#

-At this stage, we have only joined tx and cards.
+At this stage, you’ve only joined tx and cards.

-Now, we have to configure the join condition between tx and merchants.
-We can achieve this in the same Join recipe.
+Now, configure the join condition between tx and merchants.
+You can achieve this in the same Join recipe.

 Edit the Join step#